Vote 2024 | Donald Trump and Nikki Haley hold rallies in North Carolina days before Super Tuesday - ExBulletin

 Vote 2024 | Donald Trump and Nikki Haley hold rallies in North Carolina days before Super Tuesday

-RALEIGH, N.C. — The state is receiving visits this weekend from major political players in the presidential race days before Super Tuesday.
+RALEIGH, N.C. — North Carolina is being visited this weekend by major political players in the presidential race just days before Super Tuesday.

-Former President Donald Trump will be in Greensboro later today for a Get Out the Vote rally.
-He will speak at the Greensboro Coliseum complex at 2 p.m.

-The former South Carolina governor is trailing Trump in the polls.
-But she vows to stay in the race until Super Tuesday next week, when North Carolina hosts its primary election. .
+The former South Carolina governor is trailing former President Donald Trump in the polls.
+But she vows to stay in the race until Super Tuesday next week, when North Carolina hosts its primary election.

 Vice President Kamala Harris also visited North Carolina.